I Killed MarketingNow and Built XPilot Instead. Here's Why.

 That was the problem.
 Not “marketing” as a vague category.
 Not content creation in general.
 One specific, painful, time-consuming thing that indie hackers deal with every single day.
 The kind of problem where if you could save someone even an hour a day, they would pay for it without thinking twice.

 MarketingNow tried to be everything for everyone.
 The real opportunity was being one thing for one group of people, and being incredibly good at it.
+I wrote more about why distribution matters more than building, and this experience is a big part of what shaped that perspective.

-What XPilot Is
+What XPilot Was

 What Building It Felt Like